 Like a prenuptial agreement, a postnuptial agreement is a written contract entered into by a couple that sets forth various financial rights and obligations of the parties if their marriage ends either by death or divorce.
 However, a postnuptial agreement is signed after the parties are married.
 Other than the time it was signed, a postnup functions similar to a prenup.
 If you need help with a postnuptial agreement, contact our New Canaan family lawyers today.

 Reasons for Signing a Prenuptial Agreement

 The concept of a prenuptial agreement can have some negative connotations.
-Some mistakenly believe that by entering into a prenuptial agreement with your future spouse you are establishing the inevitability of a divorce.
+Some mistakenly believe a divorce is inevitable simply because you decide to establish a prenuptial agreement with your future spouse.
 Some believe that the person requesting the prenuptial agreement does not trust his or her future spouse.